Random forests for binary geospatial data: Technical Proofs

 \item \textbf{Cross-product components: } For all $1 \leqslant j \leqslant q$

-\end{enumerate} where, $\dot X_i$, $\dot w_i$ and $\dot Y_{i} = \mathrm{Bernoulli}(h(m(\dot X_{i})+ \dot w_{i}))$ be such that $\dot \calD_n:=\{(\dot X_i, \dot Y_i) | i=1,\ldots,n\}$ be identically distributed as $\calD_n$ and $\dot \calD_n \perp \calD_n$.
+\end{enumerate} where, { $\dot X_i$, and $\dot Y_{i} \in \{ 0, 1 \}; \: \mathbb E ( \dot Y_{i}) =g(m(\dot X_{i}))$} be such that $\dot \calD_n:=\{(\dot X_i, \dot Y_i) | i=1,\ldots,n\}$ be identically distributed as $\calD_n$ and $\dot \calD_n \independent \calD_n$.\\

-\subsubsection{$\mathbb{L}_2$-consistency of RF-GP}
+\underline{\textbf{{$\mathbb{L}_2$-consistency of RF-GP}}}\\

-We present a general technical result on $\mathbb{L}_2$-consistency of a wide class of GLS estimates for binary outcome under $\beta$-mixing (absolutely regular) error processes.
-We will use this result to prove consistency of the RF-GP estimate (Theorem \ref{th:main_gh}), but the result is not specific to forest and tree estimators and can also be used for general nonparametric GLS estimators of binary outcome.
+We present a general technical result on $\mathbb{L}_2$-consistency of a wide class of GLS estimates for binary outcome under $\beta$-mixing (absolutely regular) binary processes.
+We will use this result to prove the consistency of the RF-GP estimate (Theorem \ref{th:main_gh}), but the result is not specific to forest and tree estimators and can also be used for general nonparametric GLS estimators of binary outcomes.

 We will consider an optimal estimator $p_n \in \calF_n$ with respect to quadratic loss: